paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-013-school-lunch-programs.md

 #### Study of Impact of Amendments by Pub.
 L. 104–193 on Program Participation and Family Day Care Licensing
 Pub.
 L. 104–193, title VII, § 708(l), Aug.
 22, 1996, 110 Stat.
 2300, directed Secretary of Agriculture, in conjunction with Secretary of Health and Human Services, to conduct study and report to Congress not later than 2 years after Aug.
 22, 1996, on impact of the amendments made by section 708 of Pub.
 L. 104–193, amending this section, on the number of family day care homes and day care home sponsoring organizations participating in the child and adult care food program established under this section, the number of day care homes that are licensed, certified, registered, or approved by each State in accordance with regulations issued by the Secretary, the rate of growth of such numbers, the nutritional adequacy and quality of meals served in family day care homes, and the proportion of low-income children participating in the program prior to such amendments to this section and the proportion of low-income children participating in the program after such amendments to this section, and further required each State agency participating in the child and adult care food program under this section to submit to the Secretary of Agriculture data necessary to carry out this study.

+#### Implementation of 1989 Amendments
+Pub.
+L. 101–147, title I, § 105(d), Nov.
+10, 1989, 103 Stat.
+885, provided that: “(1) Expansion; demonstration project.—The Secretary of Agriculture shall implement the amendments made by subsections (b)(1) and (b)(2) [amending this section] not later than July 1, 1990. “(2) Dietary requirements for adult day care food program.—Not later than July 1, 1990, the Secretary of Agriculture shall issue final regulations to implement the amendments made by subsection (b)(3) [amending this section].”

 #### Family or Group Day Care Home Demonstration Project
 Pub.
 L. 100–435, title V, § 503, Sept.
 19, 1988, 102 Stat.
 1672, as amended by Pub.
 L. 101–147, title I, § 105(c)(1), Nov.
 10, 1989, 103 Stat.
 885, directed Secretary of Agriculture to conduct a demonstration project to begin 30 days after Sept.
 19, 1988, but in no event earlier than Oct.
 1, 1988, in one State (selected by the Secretary) regarding the Child Care Food Program authorized under [42 U.S.C.
 1766](./chapter-013-school-lunch-programs.md#section-1766) in which day care institutions and family or group day care sponsoring organizations shall receive a reimbursement (in addition to that received under [42 U.S.C.
 1766(d)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1766/d&num=0&edition=prelim) and (f)) for providing one additional meal or supplement for children that are maintained in a day care institution or in a family or group day care home setting for eight or more hours per day, directed Secretary to submit a preliminary report to Congress not later than Aug.
 1, 1989, and a final report after the conclusion of such project, with project to terminate Sept.
 30, 1990.